Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Boundary Aware Temporal Forgery Detection+ Method

 \subsubsection{Frame Classification Loss}

 This is a standard frame level cross-entropy loss depicted as,

 where $n$ is the number of samples in the dataset, $t_i$ is the number of frames, $m$ is the modality (\ie audio $a$ or visual $v$), $\eta_m$ specifies whether modality $m$ is manipulated or not, $Y^{(f)}_{\phi} \in 0^T$ is the label for real videos, and $\mathbb{T} = \{t_i\}_0^{n}$ where $\sum\mathbb{T}$ is the total number of frames in the dataset.
-This loss enforces the visual and audio encoder to learn whether a visual frame or audio sample is fake or real.
+This loss enforces the visual and audio encoder to learn whether a visual frame or audio sample is real or fake.